d0nkeyBOB/Push-PhoneGap/README.md

 ##Setup
-1) Install cordova cli wtih `npm install -g cordova`
+1. Install cordova cli wtih `npm install -g cordova`
-2) Run `./setup.sh` to setup the project.
+2. Run `./setup.sh` to setup the project.
     _Mac OS X with Xcode installed is required to develop iOS applications._
     _The Anrodid SDK is required to be installed to develop Android applications._

 ##Run
 `cordova run ios` to run the project on an iOS device.
+_or_
 `cordova run android` to run the project on an Android device.

 ##Business Logic